sethvoltz/OctoPrint-DisplayPanel/README.md

 This plugin implements the software control side of an OctoPrint Control Panel for Octopi.
 The hardware half is a series of 4 buttons, an OLED screen and a 3D printed case that mounts on the printer next to the Raspnerry Pi so it can be plugged in to the header pins.

-**Watch a demo of the prototype in action!**
+**Watch a demo of the panel in action!** More photos are at the end of this readme.

 [![Screenshot of demo video](https://img.youtube.com/vi/78emT1ollu4/0.jpg)](https://youtu.be/78emT1ollu4 "Click here to watch a demo on YouTube")

-More photos at the end of the readme.

 ## Hardware